-The Undergraduate Admissions Office should receive your transcript and ACT or SAT or TAAS scores.
+The Undergraduate Admissions Office should receive your transcript and ACT, SAT or TAAS scores.
 The Office of Disability Services should receive the necessary documentation that the student is deaf or blind.
-The Academic Skills Program Office may also receive TAAS scores.
+The Success Initiative Program Office may also receive TAAS scores.
+Remediation